RudiCamilleri/mita/README.md

 - collectFromOwnerBalance: Refunds the specified amount back to the owner
 - payClientForOrder: Pays the client for the specified order delivery
 - payClient: Pays the client the specified amount (use only for special cases)
+- topUpPenalty: The client calls this function to top up the penalty balance
+- topUpPaymentsToClient: Tops up the pending balance of the smart contract for payments to client
 - extendOrderDeadline: Extends the order deadline to the specified date
 - extendContractDeadline: Extends the contract deadline to the specified date